13 Etiquette Rules All Good Neighbors Need to Follow

 Don’t fight with your neighbors on social media

 Keyboard warriors are everywhere these days, using neighborhood apps and social media groups to share their indignation over everything from politics to teenagers trick-or-treating to dog poop.
 While this might garner you a lot of support, it doesn’t do much, if anything, to solve the problem and just marks you as a complainer, Gottsman says.
 “Hiding behind a keyboard is a very passive-aggressive way to deal with problems you may have with your neighbors,” she says.
 If you have a problem with a particular neighbor, talk to them offline and certainly don’t call people out by name on social media, she says.
 If your issue is more widespread—say a dangerous intersection by a bus stop—you’ll get better results calling the school, the bus company, the HOA, or the police directly.
-Besides, engaging on social media in a negative way could make you one of these real-life nightmare neighbors.

 RSVP promptly to invitations